geoserver/geoserver/doc/en/user/source/data/sqlview.rst

 Default values can be supplied for parameters, and input values can be validated by Regular Expressions to eliminate the risk of SQL injection attacks.

+SQL Views are read-only, and thus cannot be updated by WFS-T transactions.

 Creating a SQL View
 -------------------------